Branches are controlled environments that allow you to explore changes to designs, prototypes, and libraries, without editing the original file.

 How branches work

 You and your team can create as many branches as you like.
-To create a branch you need an editor role on Figma design and view or edit access to the main file.
+To create a branch, you need a paid seat on Figma design and view or edit access to the main file.

 Caution: The Allow viewers to copy, share, or export from the file setting must be enabled for viewers to create branches.
-If this is disabled, viewers won't see the option to create or edit branches.
+If this is disabled, viewers will not see the option to create or edit branches.

 - From the main file, click the next to the file name in the toolbar.